rmrk-team/rmrk-js/README.md

 Build all packages and generate a new changeset

-When submitting a PR with a change that requires a new version, please run `pnpm changesets` and select appropriate type of version bump (major, minor or patch if none is selected).
+When submitting a PR with a change that requires a new version, please run `pnpm changeset` and select appropriate type of version bump (major, minor or patch if none is selected).
 When PR is merged, the new version will be automatically published to npm

 ## Credits: